trevorbecker/rackspace-how-to/content/dedicated-hosting/firewall-manager-v2-beta.md

  - Create, modify, or delete access control entries
  - View the hit count numbers for access control entry lines
  - Add comments to access control entries
+ - Export (.csv) any of the firewall's access control lists
  - Create, modify, or delete a custom whitelist to allow traffic
  - Create, modify, or delete a custom blacklist to block traffic
- - View the change log of your firewall that includes the date, person, action, and change item
+ - View and export (.csv) the change log of your firewall that includes the date, person, action, and change item
  - Full support for High-Availability (HA) firewall(s)
  - Full support for post-8.3 Cisco ASA software